top of page

 Her parents are from Bolivia.

-As an artist she has been experimenting with creative structures to reach this goals during 25 years now.
+As an artist she has been experimenting with creative structures to reach this goals.

 Sandra got her inspiration travelling, where she learned about herself and different cultures.

-Her independent research on ‘the Relation of dance and music’ from her own culture lead to researching movement in socio-historical context to create a more global world-worldview as she has been brought up with an Andina Como-vision.
+Her independent research on ‘the Relation of dance and music’ from her own culture lead to researching movement in socio-historical context to create a more global world-worldview as she has been brought up with an Andina Como-vision at home.

-People are not from country but live on the same globe is the viewpoint.
+People are not from countries but live on the same globe is the viewpoint.

 bottom of page